harness/developer-hub/release-notes/chaos-engineering.md

 * Added support for targetting applications by only appkind, only applabel and set-based labels.
 (CHAOS-2170) and (CHAOS-2128)

-* Handled chaos revert for the multiple target pods running on same node.
+* Parallel chaos injection/revert operations at scale have been improved for multiple target pods on the same node.
 (CHAOS-1563)

 * Updated the behaviour of TARGET_CONTAINER configuration. when not set, the fault will target all containers in target pods.
 Previously, it used to target only one container randomly.
 (CHAOS-1216)